9 Answers To Help You Fix Yellow Toenails

 Just What Is Yellow Nail Syndrome?

 If you have any yellow toenails, you need to take it seriously.
-Get a podiatrist to check it out, although do not confuse this with Yellow Nail Syndrome, which is a rare genetic disorder.
+Get a podiatrist to check it out, but do not confuse this with Yellow Nail Syndrome, which is a rare genetic disorder.
 An individual with actual yellow nail syndrome has noticeable thickening, and their toenails are yellow or yellow-greenish.

 Patients suffering from yellow nail syndrome often have pleural effusions, which is excess fluid in spaces around the lungs, which compromises breathing.
 It's a systemic disease, like lymphedema (localized tissue swelling and fluid retention), or yellow dystrophic nails that didn't properly develop.
 In the majority of cases, an individual with yellow toenails likely has a fungal infection, but not Yellow Nail Syndrome.